For employersThe page was last modified:

 Replacement for the qualifying deduction for sick pay

 Replacement for the qualifying deduction for sick pay means the employers make the deduction for sick pay as usual and then the employee applies for it retroactively.
 Employees can apply for compensation from 7 April at the Swedish Social Insurance Agency's website (Försäkringskassan).

 If your employee falls sick again within five calendar days, you should not make a new deduction for sick pay.
 The days in the previous sick pay period shall be counted in the new sick period, so that the total number of days will be 14 at the most.

-This means that employers pay sick pay costs to employees as usual.
-The employers will then be reimbursed for the sick pay costs that they have reported in their employer declaration from April.
-The rules apply for the period April, May, June and July.
 A different calculation applies for the accounting period August–September, and the cost of sick pay is reimbursed according to different percentages, depending on the costs the you as an employer have had.
 You pay sick pay to your employees as normal and the reimbursement will be paid to your tax account.

-The decision to reduce employers' contributions also apply to self-employment contributions, that is, the self-employed workers' equivalent to employers' contributions.
+To reduce the economic consequences the government has decided to temporary reduce the self-employment contributions for those who already pay full self-employment contributions.
 This means that even if the employers report a surplus in their new preliminary income tax return, the social contributions will be lower than usual: 10.21 percent compared to the usual 28.97 percent.
 The lower social contributions apply for the whole of 2020 and up to a surplus of SEK 100,000, after which there will be ordinary contributions.

 Tax exemption for free parking at your workplace